Rakuten-MTSD-PAIS/BitbucketRepo-iOS/README.md

 # BitbucketRepo-iOS
-A sample iOS app to list public repositories of Bitbucket and display the detail on clicking the row.
+A sample iOS app to display a list public repositories of Bitbucket.

+### UI Flow
+Start screen => List screen => Detail screen

+### Requirements
+- Display public repositories in tableview.
+- Show the detail screen on selecting the row.
+- Fetch more content on scrolling to the bottom and add to the list.

-### 🌟 Implement Me:
+### 🌟 Implement Missing Feature:

-- When user scrolls to the bottom, load more content by using `fetchMore()` if there is a next page and while fetching the loading indicator should be displayed at the bottom of the tableview.
-- Add pull-to-refresh function into table view.
+- Pagination

 ### 🐞 Fix Me:
  - The detail view doesn't seem to display correct data, please fix it.